The Double Refuge ✝︎ Saint Francis: Pascal’s Wager 1

 ✝︎

-Pascal is extremely interesting to agnostics because he offers an in-depth understanding of why and how one might go from reason to faith.
+Pascal is extremely interesting to agnostics because he explains why people go from reason to faith.
 In this he prefigures Christian existentialists who leap from the material to the spiritual.
-My point here is that there are many ways to do this, and there are some ways that allow us to accept both sides — both the reason which understands the need for spirit, and the spirit which accepts the facts and logic of reason.
+My point here is that there are many ways to do this.
+Some of these ways allow us to accept both sides — both the reason which understands the need for spirit, and the spirit which accepts the facts and logic of reason.

 ✝︎